celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 See supporting [functions](#Functions) and [notation](#Appendix-1-Notation).

-Note all state modifications are contained in the following code block, supporting functions cannot modify state, they all operate without side effects.
+Note all state modifications are contained in the following code block, supporting functions do not modify state, they all operate without side effects.

 Variable names                  |Instance state